We include products we think can be useful for our readers. If you make a purchase through the links on this page, we may earn a small commission.

 Photo by Cherie Birkner via Unsplash

-Now that you’re into a more responsible way of thinking and hopefully consuming too, we give you our recommendation where to shop for the slow fashion.
+Now that you’re into a more responsible way of thinking and hopefully consuming too, we give you our recommendation on where to shop for slow fashion.

 Grammar is a sustainable and slow fashion brand, founded back in 2016, offering pieces that have a unique personality.
 It creates elegant, comfortable and timeless garments that stand up to the highest standards of design and sustainability.
 All materials are ethically sourced so the clothes are made from 100% organic cotton, which is also GOTS-certified (Global Organic Textile Standard).
 What’s more, this brand manufactures locally, reducing its carbon footprint and supporting local artisans and women- or minority-owned businesses in New York City.